-- 1. A demonstration project for individuals dually eligible for Medi-Cal and Medicare (Duals) called Cal MediConnect, - 2.
-Mandatory Medi-Cal managed care enrollment for dual-eligibles for their Medi-Cal benefits, and - 3.
+- 1. A demonstration project for individuals dually eligible for Medi-Cal and Medicare (Duals) called Cal MediConnect; - 2.
+Mandatory Medi-Cal managed care enrollment for dual-eligibles for their Medi-Cal benefits; and - 3.
 The integration of Long-Term Services and Supports (LTSS) into managed care.

 The CCI-enabling legislation included a provision to discontinue the CCI should the Director of Finance determine it was not cost-effective.
 It was determined during the 2017-18 Governor's Budget that the CCI was no longer cost-effective, and therefore, in accordance with state law, the program was discontinued.
 Although CCI was not cost-effective during the initial demonstration period, the Administration determined that certain aspects of the CCI, such as Cal MediConnect, provided the potential to reduce the cost of health care for affected individuals and improve health outcomes.
-Therefore, based on the lessons learned from CCI, the following components of the CCI have been continued: Cal MediConnect; mandatory Medi-Cal managed care enrollment of dual-eligibles for their Medi-Cal benefits; and the integration of LTSS (with the exception of In-Home Supportive Services) into managed care.
+Therefore, based on the lessons learned from CCI, the following components of the CCI have been continued: Cal MediConnect; mandatory Medi-Cal managed care enrollment of dual-eligibles for their Medi-Cal benefits; and the integration of LTSS into managed care; however, (In-Home Supportive Services is no longer covered by Cal MediConnect plans and is covered by the counties.
 Although CCI was discontinued as a program, for ease of reference, the Department of Health Care Services (DHCS) will continue to use the term CCI in this document as it pertains to the continuing components.

-Welfare and Institutions Code Sections 14132.275(q)(1) and 14186.4(f)(1) require the DHCS to submit written reports to the Legislature, beginning with the May Revision to the fiscal year 2013-14 Governor's Budget and annually thereafter, on the enrollment status, quality measures, and state costs related to the CCI.
-Implementation dates for enrollment into Cal MediConnect and mandatory enrollment into Medi-Cal managed http://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill\id=201120120SB1008 SB 1036 is available at:
+Welfare and Institutions Code Sections 14132.275(q)(1) and 14186.4(f)(1) require the DHCS to submit written reports to the Legislature, beginning with the May Revision to http://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill\id=201120120SB1008.
+SB 1036 is available at: